Masterpiece (2015 film): Plot

-After Boss is admitted to the hospital, Yuva's family begins to be threatened by various actions by Boss's henchman.
+After Boss is admitted to the hospital, Yuva's family begins to be threatened by Boss's henchman.
 Yuva's nephew Lochan is kidnapped and returned later that day unharmed.
-Durga gets locked in a storage closet in a temple where Yuva saves her from intoxication.
+Durga gets locked in a storage closet in a temple, where Yuva saves her from intoxication.
 Yuva lodges a complaint to the police commissioner, only to be mocked since the police had seen his interview.
 Yuva realises that his family is in danger and begins to change his laid-back attitude.
-When Yuva and Nisha visit a mall, Nisha disappears and Yuva receives a phone call from Boss's brother Danny; in order to save Nisha, he must help Boss escape from the hospital.
+When Yuva and Nisha visit a mall, Nisha disappears, and Yuva receives a phone call from Boss's brother Danny; in order to save Nisha, he must help Boss escape from the hospital.
 Yuva does what is told, but is knocked unconscious along with Nisha, and Yuva is later framed as a drug smuggler.
 Noor Ahmed and Bruce Lee take Yuva and Nisha to their hideout, where they watch Durga wish for Yuva to be encounter killed by the police, before a commotion breaks out against Durga.

 Yuva realizes that his family has been disrespected and plots to prove his innocence by capturing Boss and his men.
 Yuva captures Boss, along with Danny and his right-hand men.
 Yuva and Bruce Lee decide to record a video before finishing them.
 While Bruce Lee is recording the whole incident, Boss admits that he had corrupt cops supporting him the whole time in the cocaine trade and proclaims that India can't change.
 Yuva realizes Boss's point of view and takes up a stand, revealing that while he initially set out to make his mother proud, Now, he is set on making his motherland proud by proclaiming that illegal drugs will no longer be available in local stores.
 Yuva kills Boss and his men in Dirty Harry-style, causing him to get arrested.
 The video goes viral throughout the country, causing widespread support for Yuva.
 Durga visits him in prison and feeds carrot halwa to him; as she leaves, she finally sees Bhagat Singh in her son and becomes a proud mother.